On subshift presentations: Subshifts with property (A) to which -graph semigroups are associated

 and for $M \in \Bbb N$, there exist $p \in P(A(X)), I, J > M,$ and

 such that

 and such that

-Next we introduce a Condition (DQ3) and a Condition (DQ4).
-Condition (DQ3) comprises two conditions that we name (DQ3$-$) and (DQ3$+$), and that are symmetric to one another.
-Also Condition (DQ4) comprises two conditions that we name (DQ4$-$) and (DQ4$+$), and that are symmetric to one another.
-We write only Condition (DQ3$-$) and Condition (DQ4$-$).
-Condition (DQ3$-$) is the translation of Condition (AQ3$-$) and Condition (DQ4$-$) is the translation of Condition (AQ4$-$):
+Next we introduce a Condition (DQ3) and a Condition (DQ4) on a subshift $X\subset \Sigma ^{\Bbb Z}$.
+Again these conditions come in two symmetric parts, of which we write only one.
+Condition (DQ3) is the translation of Condition (AQ3) and Condition (DQ4) is the translation of Condition (AQ4):